30th G8 summit: State funeral of Ronald Reagan

-The G-8 Summit began three days after former U.S. president Ronald Reagan died.
+The G8 summit began three days after former US president Ronald Reagan died.
 President George W. Bush was at the summit at the same time that Reagan's casket was brought to the Capitol to lie in state, which was on the second day of the summit (June 9).
-Taking his place at the ceremony at the Capitol was Vice-President Richard Cheney.
+Taking his place at the ceremony at the Capitol was Vice-President Dick Cheney.

-Some of the world leaders who attended the summit decided to extend their stay in the U.S. to attend the funeral in Washington.
+Some of the world leaders who attended the summit decided to extend their stay in the US to attend the funeral in Washington.
 One of them was German Chancellor Gerhard Schröder.
 Joining him in doing so were British Prime Minister Tony Blair and Italian Prime Minister Silvio Berlusconi.
 Schröder said about extending his stay: "It is appropriate that the German chancellor says, 'Thank you,' and that is what I'm doing."

 Those that did not extend their stay, like Canadian Prime Minister Paul Martin, French President Jacques Chirac, and Irish Prime Minister Bertie Ahern, also serving as President-in-Office of the European Council, paid tribute at the summit.
 The funeral took place the day after the summit ended.
-Martin cited the ongoing election campaign as the reason for not extending his stay in the U.S.
+Martin cited the ongoing election campaign as the reason for not extending his stay in the US.

 Ahern's tribute had special significance, as he paid tribute to Reagan's Irish roots, recalling his visit to Ireland in 1984.

-For Afghan Interim President Hamid Karzai, the summit was part of his week-long visit to the U.S. He scrapped a visit to the West Coast to visit the Afghan community and went to Washington instead, beginning his visit there by attending the funeral.
+For Afghan Interim President Hamid Karzai, the summit was part of his week-long visit to the US.
+He scrapped a visit to the West Coast to visit the Afghan community and went to Washington instead, beginning his visit there by attending the funeral.